trhieung/falcon-public/README.md

 ### Docker
 ---

-To install and run Falcon using docker,
+To install and run Falcon using docker by downloading the [Dockerfile](https://github.com/trhieung/falcon-public/blob/master/Dockerfile) in this project,
 - first build the container:
 ` docker build -t falcon .`
 - Then run the container